vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 So, e.g. introspection is the detector of a mental state.

 ## option 1
 The first option separates epistemic internalism from externalism.
 So, it's particularly important for understanding what exactly the disagreement is.
-The affirmative option yields an internalist theory, traditionally associated with the discipline of Mīmāṁsā (Vedic Ritual Theory); the negative option yields a externalist theory, associated with Gautamīya Nyāya [vidhikōṭir mīmāṁsakānām, niṣēdhakoṭir naiyyāyikānām].
+The affirmative option yields an internalist theory, traditionally associated with the discipline of Mīmāṁsā (Vedic Ritual Theory); the negative option yields an externalist theory, associated with Gautamīya Nyāya [vidhikōṭir mīmāṁsakānām, niṣēdhakoṭir naiyyāyikānām].

 According to the internalists, for <refn v="sec 5/detected">detecting</refn> that an observation is evidential, it is necessary and sufficient that